Five Rivers Safari

 Day 2 You’re spoiled on game drives by having both a guide and tracker as you have two sets of eyes looking for tracks and searching out the action.
 This optimises your chance of wildlife sightings, especially predators.
 Another option is a nature walk with one of the camp’s bushman trackers.
 You’ll gain an insight in to the bushman’s way of life as well as learning about the environment.
 After dinner relax over a drink as you sit back and gaze up at hundreds of twinkling stars in the clear skies.

 Day 3 Having breakfasted you’ll board the flight to your next camp, in the famous Okavango Delta.
 You’ll be shown to your tent and given time to settle in before lunch is served.
-Kwara Camp is on an island of tall trees overlooking a lagoon and seasonal floodplains, a typical delta vista and a great place to relax and enjoy the sights and sounds of the bush!
+Splash Camp is on a private concession, built overlooking a pan and seasonal floodplains, a typical delta vista and a great place to relax and enjoy the sights and sounds of the bush!
 Game viewing is on the agenda this afternoon, with a choice of land and water-based activities.
-Kwara Camp
+Splash Camp

 Day 4 As the camp is located in a private concession you have the opportunity to drive off road in search of sightings, go for guided walks and take night drives with spotlights to seek out the shy creatures that only appear after dark.
 You can also enjoy a relaxing mokoro trip, the quintessential delta experience.
 Other options include fishing trips and a cruise on the double decker boat, offering great photo opportunities.